Restaurant Waitlist Management: Best Practices for 2026

 Faster table turnover

-The gap between one party leaving and the next sitting down is where restaurants lose money.
+The gap between one group leaving and the next sitting down is where restaurants lose money.
 When a table clears and the next guest gets an instant text, that gap shrinks from five minutes to one.
 Over a busy Saturday night, those saved minutes add up to extra covers.

 Better reviews and repeat visits